-Kevin De Bruyne offers a somewhat similar skill-set with his sumptuous defence-splitting passes, crosses and a superior goal threat to The Magician, but that close control in tight spaces is not there.
+Our Kev is nobody’s understudy but he does offer a somewhat similar skill-set with his sumptuous defence-splitting passes and an added superior goal threat to The Magician, but that close control in tight spaces is not there.

 Steve Mingle in his book From Balti Pies to the Biggest Prize: The Transformation of Manchester City (July 2013: The History Press), sums up what we miss when Silva is unavailable to us:

 One of the pundits, Jamie Redknapp I think, describes him as playing as though he’s got wing mirrors, and it’s a perfect description.
 Like Ali Bernarbia, he carries a picture in his head of where everyone is and where they’re moving to…Younger City fans don’t know how lucky they are.

 Close control in crowded penalty areas is a precious skill in the modern game and few possess it.
 The two top teams in the division last year have it to some degree.
 Eden Hazard (Chelsea) and Christian Eriksen (Tottenham) have regularly bailed their teams out of tight situations with this ability – a priceless commodity which is also on view at the Santiago Bernabéu in the form of Luka Modrić.